Planning service from 8 March 2021

 The National Park Planning Committee recognises the need to balance continuing decision-making on planning issues so that developments are ready to assist an economic recovery, together with public engagement on the most contentious developments.

-Whilst all Planning decisions are still currently delegated to the Chief Executive/Director of Planning, it is with a caveat that those most contentious applications will still be dealt with by a North York Moors Planning Committee.
+Whilst all Planning decisions are currently delegated to the Chief Executive/Director of Planning, it is with a caveat that those most contentious applications will still be dealt with by the National Park Planning Committee.

-Current advice still discourages face-to-face public meetings, and the September and October Planning Committee meetings will be virtual Planning Committees undertaken by use of the Authority’s chosen videoconferencing platform ‘Lifesize’, with a public streaming facility to enable proceedings to be watched.
+Current regulations exist to facilitate virtual public meetings and for the time being Planning Committee Meetings will be virtual Planning Committees undertaken by use of the Authority’s chosen videoconferencing platform ‘Lifesize’, with a public streaming facility to enable proceedings to be watched.
+This will be reviewed once all restrictions are lifted, which is planned to be 21 June (at the earliest).

 The Authority has produced a Virtual Public Meeting Protocol, which sets out how the North York Moors National Park Authority virtual committee meetings will operate.
 The Protocol can be accessed on the Meetings and agendas section of the Authority's website.